What you could see here in spring

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-- Listen out for nuthatch, woodpecker and tawny owls in the woods
+- Listen out for cuckoo, nuthatch, woodpecker and tawny owls in the woods

-One of our most spectacular wintering wildfowl.
-Goosander numbers build up to 20 or 30 during the winter, the males have shiny green heads and the females brown ones.
+One of our most spectacular wildfowl, goosander numbers build up to 20 or 30 during the winter.
+The males have shiny green heads and the females brown ones.
 Watch them as they team fish, driving their prey towards the bank.

-At first glance a drab-looking duck, look closely at the subtle colour tones.
+At first glance, this is a drab-looking duck with subtle colour tones.
 They make up for it with interesting behaviour - watch them as they hang out near coot, grabbing their leftovers.
 As a dabbling duck, they rely on the deep-diving coot to bring food to the surface.

 Tufted duck and heron